orjanbp/wc5etools/README.md

 1. **`/parser`**: This directory contains a Node app for transpiling the data in the original project books to markdown pages that can be used in this project.

+2. **`/applications`**: Each app project that is part of this toolkit sits in its own folder in this directory.

-2. **`/components`**: This directory contains all components that are used on other pages.
+    1. **`/components`**: Reusable components that are unique for an application are contained here.

-3. **`/_css`**: This directory contains all static CSS files (boilerplates, etc.) that are used to lay the style grounds.

-4. **`/_partials`**: This directory contains the most generic, reusable React components.

-5. **`/[module-name]`**: Each project has a directory named after itself (e.g. `/bestiary`), into which its unique components go.
+    2. **`/stores`**: Each app has its data stores placed in a /stores/ folder within that app directory.

-6. **`/views`**: This directory contains all components inside a module that are composed views, rather than reusable components.
+    2. **`/views`**: This directory contains all components inside an application that are composed views, rather than reusable components.
 Two different views of the same Bestiary app page, for example.

+3. **`/components`**: This directory contains all components that can be reused across the whole website.

+    1. **`/_css`**: This directory contains all static CSS files (boilerplates, etc.) that are used to lay the style grounds.

+    2. **`/_partials`**: This directory contains the most generic, reusable React components.

-7. **`/images`**: This directory contains all static images.
+4. **`/images`**: This directory contains all static images.

-8. **`/markdown-pages`**: This directory contains all static markdown pages, that are converted to Gatsby pages via remark.
+5. **`/markdown-pages`**: This directory contains all static markdown pages, that are converted to Gatsby pages via remark.

-9. **`/pages`**: This directory contains all app pages, that aren't built from a markdown page.
+6. **`/pages`**: This directory contains all app pages, that aren't built from a markdown page.
 Each app will have its own page here, rendering the views of that app.

-10. **`/templates`**: This directory contains all templates used to convert markdown pages.
+7. **`/templates`**: This directory contains all templates used to convert markdown pages.

 ## Legal